Group selection and shrinkage: Structured sparsity for semiparametric additive models: Error bounds

-We begin with Theorem \ref{thrm:groupsubsetbound}, which characterizes an upper bound for group subset with no shrinkage.
+We begin with Theorem~\ref{thrm:groupsubsetbound}, which characterizes an upper bound for group subset with no shrinkage.
 The notation $p_\mathrm{max}:=\max_kp_k$ represents the maximal group size.
 As is customary, we absorb numerical constants into the term $C>0$. \begin{theorem} Let $\delta\in(0,1]$ and $\alpha\in(0,1)$.
-Then, for some numerical constant $C>0$, the group subset estimator \eqref{eq:groupsubsetcon} satisfies
+Then, for some numerical constant $C>0$, the group subset estimator~\eqref{eq:groupsubsetcon} satisfies

-with probability at least $1-\delta$. \end{theorem} The first term on the right-hand side of \eqref{eq:groupsubsetbound} is the error incurred by the oracle in approximating $\mathbf{f}^0$ as $\mathbf{X}\bm{\beta}$.
+with probability at least $1-\delta$. \end{theorem} Appendix~\ref{app:thrmgroupsubsetbound} provides a proof of Theorem~\ref{thrm:groupsubsetbound}.
+The first term on the right-hand side of \eqref{eq:groupsubsetbound} is the error incurred by the oracle in approximating $\mathbf{f}^0$ as $\mathbf{X}\bm{\beta}$.
 In general, this error is unavoidable in finite-dimensional settings.
 The three terms inside the brackets have the following interpretations.
 The first term is the cost of estimating $\bm{\beta}$; with $s$ active groups, there are at most $s\times p_\mathrm{max}$ parameters to estimate.
 The second term is the price of selection; it follows from an upper bound on the total number of group subsets.
 The third term controls the trade-off between the tightness of the bound and the probability it is satisfied.
 Finally, the scalar $\alpha$ appears in the bound due to the proof technique \parencite[as in, e.g.,][]{Rigollet2015}.
-When $\mathbf{f}^0=\mathbf{X}\bm{\beta}^0$, $\alpha$ need not appear. \textcite{Hazimeh2021} independently state an analogous bound for $\mathbf{f}^0=\mathbf{X}\bm{\beta}^0$ in the case of equisized nonoverlapping groups.
-In the special case that all groups singletons, \eqref{eq:groupsubsetbound} matches the well-known bound for best subset \parencite{Raskutti2011}.
+When $\mathbf{f}^0=\mathbf{X}\bm{\beta}^0$, $\alpha$ need not appear. \textcite{Hazimeh2023} obtain a similar bound for $\mathbf{f}^0=\mathbf{X}\bm{\beta}^0$ in the case of equisized nonoverlapping groups.
+In the special case that all groups are singletons, \eqref{eq:groupsubsetbound} matches the well-known bound for best subset \parencite{Raskutti2011}.

-Theorem \ref{thrm:groupsubsetbound} confirms group subset is preferable to best subset in structured settings.
+Theorem~\ref{thrm:groupsubsetbound} confirms that group subset is preferable to best subset in structured settings.
 Consider the following example.
 Suppose we have $g$ groups each of size $p_0$ so that the total number of predictors is $p=g\times p_0$.
 It follows for group sparsity level $s$ that the ungrouped selection problem involves choosing $s\times p_0$ predictors.
 Accordingly, the ungrouped bound scales as $sp_0+sp_0\log(p/(sp_0))=sp_0+sp_0\log(g/s)$.
 On the other hand, the grouped bound scales as $sp_0+s\log(g/s)$, i.e., it improves by a factor $p_0$ of the logarithm term.